vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 ### Why?
 How?

 I don't know.
 Evolution?
 Before language, evolutionary advantage would be for the group that can communicate better given two otherwise equal packs.
-Evolution is pretty good a searching large solution spaces.
+Evolution is pretty good at searching large solution spaces.

 It reminds me of [this article](https://www.damninteresting.com/on-the-origin-of-circuits/) describing how an artificially evolved [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) learned to exploit magnetic side-effects to arrive at a solution.
 Yeah it may be artificial, but so are forest fire and viral disease simulations and they aren't useless to learn from.